 M.A., Speech -- Radio-TV-Film, University of Wisconsin

 B.J., Broadcasting, University of Missouri

 Volek taught graduate courses and seminars to Master's and PhD students and worked with graduate students, including supervision of doctoral and master's theses.
 Continues to teach undergraduate news & information and strategic communications writing, production and performance courses, media history, media law, international communications and media.

 Developed and co-administered $395,000 program “Military and the Media” with the Command and General Staff College at Ft.
 Leavenworth, Kan.
 Project includes integrated course of Army majors and KU students, week-long “boot camp” for mid-career journalists at Ft.
 Leavenworth, and e-journal publication examining media and the military issues.
 Project funded by McCormick Foundation for five years.

 Volek continues to teach and collaborate at CGSC on an ad-hoc basis.

 Volek currently works with and researches the relationship between the military and the media.
-He has co-developed and co-administers the School's Military and the Media initiative, funded by the McCormick Foundation.
+He has co-developed and co-administered the School's Military and the Media initiative, funded by the McCormick Foundation.

 Volek served/serves on a number of important University committees such as search committees, dean's review committees, graduate studies committees and others, in addition to service within the J-School.